 As maintainer for publicly available libraries one sometimes has to answer feature requests or handle feedback about missing features of the library.
 How does one prepare for different requirements?
 I’d like to tell you how and why I opted to implement yet another docker http client on my own and I’ll also try to explain where I see its benefits and disadvantages. not invented here syndrome?
 You have probably seen several Docker remote api client libraries for different environments or programming languages.

 You have heard about Continuous Delivery or Continuous Deployment, don’t you?
 Apart from abstract definitions we showed you how one can perform deployments with the help of Gradle, Ansible, and Docker.
 A quite complete example project has been published at GitHub.
 Most deployment pipelines contain the steps in the figure below.
 The order of creating deployables and performing tests doesn’t really matter, both steps might even be performed asynchronously.
-But do deployments end with the newly released application being available on the production server?

 You might want to find out if a Docker container named “elasticsearch” is currently running.
 There is a docker ps command to list all running containers in a table-like view.
 Lets assume there are two containers currently running, the result would look like this: Ignoring the fact that it’s a quite wide table you might want to take the chance and use some good old tools.
 Yes, the classics like grep, awk, sed and the other usual suspects.